al-maisan/pms/README.md

 ### Security

 #### Requirements
- 1. What needs to be secure to what degree
+ 1. What needs to be secure to what degree?
  1.

 #### The nitty-gritty

  1. do a first threat model / risk analysis pass